Lasting Allergy Relief

-Dr. Reena Mehta is a board-certified allergist in New Orleans, LA that provides allergy shots to help you and your children thrive over allergies.
-Conventional and accelerated schedules available.
+Dr. Reena Mehta is a board-certified allergist in New Orleans, LA that provides allergy shots to help you and your kids thrive over allergies.
+Conventional and accelerated allergy shot schedules are available.

 “After struggling with allergies my entire life, I had decided to finally get allergy shots at 35 years old.
 I was discussing this with my wife at dinner when someone overheard us and recommended Dr. Mehta at Uptown Allergy.
 I scheduled an appointment and after meeting Dr. Mehta it was a no brainer.
 She has been fantastic throughout the entire process, is genuinely knowledgeable and more importantly, is truly interested in this field.
 Her clinic communication is great and she is always happy to answer all the questions I have.
 I would highly recommend her and the clinic to anyone looking.“